martarozek/django-template-test/README.md

 ```python
 'string_if_invalid': "INVALID: %s"
 ```
-in your templates options in settings.
+in your TEMPLATES OPTIONS in settings.